UMTRI

 Jingwen Hu, PhD

-is a research associate professor in UMTRI’s Biosciences group.
+is a research professor in UMTRI’s Biosciences group.
 Dr. Hu has 18 years of experience in the field of injury biomechanics and occupant protection.
 He has served as the PI for projects funded by NHTSA, NSF, NIJ, US Army, and the Auto Industry.
 In particular, he has done extensive research for NHTSA and the military to use computational human modeling to optimize restraint systems, including the previous NHTSA project to evaluate restraint systems for occupants seated in wheelchairs and the NHTSA AWTORS project.
-Dr. Hu is leading the modeling work in the project to develop Wheelchair Side impact Test Procedures.
+Dr. Hu has led the modeling tasks on the wheelchair transportation safety projects.

 email:jwhu@umich.edu